caro46/Tetraploid_project/Assembly_meraculous.md

 RD=65.26470588235294
 KD(41) = 37.12515784882004
 ```
+##### Default filtering

+In the final results: we only have information for scaffolds > 1kb and contigs that are used in these filtered scaffolds.
+In case of highly repetitive genome we expect to obtain small contigs that might be hard to assemble (small scaffolds) - we already started with "contigs" from `meraculous_merblast/contigs.fa` very small: too small to be able to re-estimate the insert size of big insert mate libraries.
+Not surprising for me that at the end we obtained a much smaller assembly size than expected.
+Should be already improved by using bigger k-mer size and more libraries in the gap filling step.

+- `final.scaffolds.unfiltered.single-haplotype.fa`: (diploid_mode 1 only) The scaffolds without alternative variant singletons  (no size filtering).

+- `final.scaffolds.fa`: Final scaffolds of size greater than 1kb  (in diploid_mode 2 includes all variants)

+- `final.contigs.fa`: Individual contigs comprising the final filtered scaffolds

+(17/04:) Run the `fasta_stats` on `final.scaffolds.fa.unfiltered` and `final.scaffolds.unfiltered.single-haplotype.fa`: total length respectively ~2.9Gb and 2.2Gb.
+The small intial contigs size seems to be definitely a factor.

 ## Evaluating the run
 The script can be run at different steps in addition to the inspection of the intermediary files to check (`log`, `kha.png`, `mercount.png`, `.err`).
 ```